phamlong15297/_/README.md

 ```
 ### Vscode
 In Vscode's UI, right click then "Format code with ... + Ruff" and "Source Action ..." to trigger Ruff

+## Issues

+### Pyrefly
+Sometimes, it does not recognize the `.venv` folder, choose Python interpreter in right corner then Ctrl Shift P + Reload